ivotron/ivotron.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-Ivo Jimenez is a Research Scientist at UC Santa Cruz and Incubator Fellow at the UC Santa Cruz Center for Research on Open Source Software (CROSS).
-He is interested in large-scale distributed data management systems.
-His 2019 PhD dissertation focused on the practical aspects in the reproducible evaluation of systems research, work for which he was awarded the 2018 Better Scientific Software Fellowship.
-Ivo is originally from Mexico, where he got his B.S. in Computer Science from Universidad de Sonora.
-From 2006 to 2010 he worked as a research associate in the Database Research Lab at HP Labs.
+Research Scientist at [UC Santa Cruz](https://ucsc.edu), Incubator Fellow at the [UC Santa Cruz Center for Research on Open Source Software (CROSS)](https://cross.ucsc.edu); Adjunct Professor at [University of Sonora](https://unison.mx).
+Interested in large-scale distributed data management systems, applied aspects of data science, and reproducibility.
+My 2019 PhD dissertation focused on the practical aspects in the reproducible evaluation of systems research, work for which he was awarded the 2018 Better Scientific Software Fellowship.
+I am currently working on [Popper](https://github.com/getpopper/popper), as part of the CROSS Incubator Program.